 If desired, the mounting plate for the SIVS can be purchased separately (SITST).
 It features a standard Thorlabs SM1 (1.035"-40) thread, which is compatible with any of our SM1-threaded components.

 The SICP cage system adapter replaces the diffuser plate included with the shearing interferometer and can be secured using the two 4-40 screws.

 Since these plates feature tapped 4-40 holes for attaching the cage system, the plate cannot be attached to an existing cage system.
-The ERSCA cage rod adapters will allow this plate to be inserted and removed without having to disassemble the cage system.
+The ERSCB cage rod adapters will allow this plate to be inserted and removed without having to disassemble the cage system.